Generative Neural Operators through Diffusion Last Layer: Experiments

 \subsection{Autoregressive Rollout Stability}

-We next evaluate long-horizon \emph{autoregressive} stability on deterministic chaotic dynamics.
-Following APEBench \cite{Koehler24}, we train surrogates for one-step prediction on regular grids and perform \emph{closed-loop} rollouts by recursively feeding predictions back as inputs.
-This setting directly probes error accumulation and compounding drift over time, a common failure mode of neural emulators in chaotic regimes.
-In both benchmarks, models are trained on trajectory segments of length $50$ and evaluated via closed-loop rollouts of length $100$.
-Full dataset generation details are provided in Appendix~\ref{app:data}.
+We next evaluate long horizon autoregressive stability on deterministic chaotic dynamics.
+Following APEBench~\cite{Koehler24}, models are trained for one step prediction and evaluated by autoregressive rollouts, where predictions are recursively fed back as inputs.
+This setting probes error accumulation and compounding drift over time.
+For both benchmarks, models are trained on trajectory segments of length $50$ and evaluated on rollouts of length $100$.
+Dataset generation details are provided in Appendix~\ref{app:data}.

-\paragraph{Kuramoto--Sivashinsky Equation.} We consider the one-dimensional Kuramoto--Sivashinsky (KS) equation on the periodic domain $x\in[0,L]$,
+\paragraph{Kuramoto--Sivashinsky Equation.} We consider the one-dimensional Kuramoto--Sivashinsky equation on the periodic domain $x\in[0,L]$: